Ohio Court of Claims

 A Special Master hears claims for violations of access to public records.
-Jeffery W. Clark serves as the court's Special Master.
+Todd Marti serves as the court's Special Master.

 Appeals from the Court of Claims are heard by the Tenth District Court of Appeals in Columbus.

 The court is located in the Thomas J. Moyer Ohio Judicial Center in Columbus.

 The clerk of the court is Anderson Renick.

 History

 The Ohio Court of Claims was created in 1975 by the passage of the Court of Claims Act.
 The Court was created to replace the Sundry Claims Board which existed from 1917 through 1975.
 The Board was considered inadequate for hearing claims against the state for a number of reasons, including that the Attorney General both sat on the Board and had the job of representing the State of Ohio before the Board.